 WHAT HAPPENS AFTER YOU COMPLETE THE TRAINING COURSE AND HOW DO YOU FIND CLIENTS?

 Once you have completed the course, you will receive a certificate of completion.
 You then have the option to register with family court (free of charge).
 Your name will be placed on the court directory resource list and will be provided directly to the parents that need monitoring services.
 You will be working independently, which gives you the flexibility to set your own hours and schedule.
 It is the parents responsibility to find their own visitation monitors.
 You will be paid directly by the client/parent for your services.
-Also, you may leave information at domestic violence centers, drug treatment programs, counseling centers, court house, attorney offices, child welfare office, Facebook, Linkedin, etc. In addition, we will provide you all the information on how to gain more clients and you will be given all necessary forms at our training class.
+Also, you may leave information at domestic violence centers, drug treatment programs, counseling centers, court house, attorney offices, child welfare office, Facebook, Linkedin, etc. In addition, we will provide you all the information on how to gain more clients and you will be given all necessary forms in our training class.

 WHO PAYS FOR THE VISITATION?

 The judge makes that decision based on the financial status of the parents and information given to them by the attorneys.
 In most cases the parent being supervised pays the monitoring fee.
 Sometimes the parents split the cost of the fee or even friends or family members pay the fee so the visiting parent can see their child.